 Are bed bugs a new pest?

-Bed bugs have been around for many years, but their populations were severely depleted in the 1940s with control products like DDT.
+No, bed bugs have been around for thousands of years, but their populations were severely depleted in the 1940s with control products like DDT.

-The epidemic resurgence of bed bugs in recent years has been caused by lack of effective control products, increased international travel and several other factors including a general lack of awareness among the public.
+The epidemic resurgence of bed bugs in recent years has been caused by a lack of effective control products, increased international travel, and several other factors including a general lack of awareness among the public.